What is Personal Bankruptcy in Canada?

 The Trustee will discuss your personal situation with you, answer your questions, and advise you on whether a bankruptcy is the right solution in your case, or if a different insolvency solution – an alternative to bankruptcy – might be more suitable for you.

-There’s no need to hesitate: the consultation is confidential, and also risk-free – as you have no obligation to continue to work with the same Trustee in the future, nor can the Trustee make any decision on your behalf.
+The consultation is confidential, and also risk-free – as you have no obligation to continue to work with the same Trustee in the future, nor can the Trustee make any decisions on your behalf.
 You will leave the Trustee’s office with lightened emotional load, knowing you have gotten trusted professional advice.